plepe/pgmapcss/README.md

 Every line with highway=primary should be displayed with a yellow 6px wide line with a 1.5px darkgrey casing (on both sides).
 Additional the value of the 'name'-tag should be shown on top of the line in the CSS3 color blue.
 This style is valid from zoom level 15 on.

-See [MapCSS Documentation](doc/MapCSS.creole) for general documentation about pgmapcss' dialect of the MapCSS language and [the list of available properties (Mapnik 2.2)](doc/mapnik-2.2.creole) for possible style parameters (resp. [here for Mapnik 2.0](doc/mapnik-2.0.creole) and [here for the experimental "expr-v2" branch](doc/expr-v2.creole)).
+See [MapCSS Documentation](doc/MapCSS.creole) for general documentation about pgmapcss' dialect of the MapCSS language and [the list of available properties (Mapnik 2.2)](doc/mapnik-2.2.creole) for possible style parameters (resp. [here for Mapnik 2.0](doc/mapnik-2.0.creole) and [here for the upcoming mapnik 3.0 release](doc/mapnik-3.0.creole)).

 You can embed MapCSS syntax in a Mapnik file with `<style type='text/mapcss'>`.
 See [basemap_example.mapcss](./basemap_example.mapcss).